Klortho/dtd-diagram/README.md

 # To do

+* Use flextree!

+* Change the style of the nodes to look pretty

 * Add attributes
 * Work on the sample DTD to make sure it covers all cases
 * Auto-adjust column widths, based on the rightmost edge of any node in that column